mbarkdull/cephalotesComparativeGenomics/README.md

   - Emms D.M. & Kelly S. (2018), bioRxiv
     <https://doi.org/10.1101/267914>

+### Inferring gene trees

+Orthofinder will automatically infer gene trees for any orthogroup with at least four sequences; however, we may want to analyze smaller orthogroups too.
+You can do this by running the script `./Scripts/treesForSmallOrthogroups`.
+This script does not take any arguments; however, you’ll need to edit the path to the Orthofinder results to match your setup.

+### Evolutionary analyses in Hyphy

+#### Prepping data for Hyphy

+The Hyphy analyses will need labelled gene trees for each orthogroup, with the tips (and internal nodes, if appropriate) that possess your focal trait labelled as being the foreground.
+You can produce these labelled trees using the R script `./Scripts/labellingPhylogenies.R`, which runs a built-in Hyphy utility to label trees across all of the trees in the directory `./allGeneTrees/`.

-### Assessing positive selection with BUSTED-PH
+#### Assessing positive selection with BUSTED-PH

-### Assessing shifts in selection intensity with RELAX
+#### Assessing shifts in selection intensity with RELAX

 ### Exploring evolution in non-coding elements